How Do Consumers Really Feel About Chatbots?

 - Major generational divides in perceptions and tolerance of chatbots.

-Chatbot usage is up, but the sentiment is… meh
+Chatbot users are up, but their sentiment is… meh

 This report reveals that Chabot usage has doubled since the onset of the pandemic.
 However, the majority of consumers feel “neutral” about their willingness to use them.
 What gives?